z0mbieslayer/GarrysModContentInstaller/README.md

 -Installs addons from steam workshop directly to addons directory (extracts the addon as well).<br>
 -Able to detect whether it should use the ISteamRemoteStorage interface or the ISteamUGC interface for downloading addons.<br>
 -Has many useless PING commands that I need to clean up.
-## Features I want to add<br>
--Ability to run from a separate drive as your Garry's Mod installation
 ## Dependencies<br>
 This thing uses some other programs so I thought I should list them here:<br>
 -[JQ](https://stedolan.github.io/jq/) for parsing the json from the the steam api.<br>